Icon: Ukraine

 During the period of Kievan Rus, an indigenous school of icon painting developed in the lands of Ukraine, inspired by Byzantine examples.
 With the rise of Galicia-Volhynia, a local school also developed in the area, influenced in its turn by Kyivan icons.
-Influence of Galician icon painting spread across the Carpathians, reaching as far as Presov in modern Slovakia.
+Influence of Galician icon painting spread across the Carpathians, reaching as far as Prešov in modern Slovakia.
 Some icons were painted by monks, but most were created by professional artists.
-In the 16th century Lviv became the main centre of painting in Ukrainian lands, and by the middle of the next century Orthodox artists achieved prominent positions in the city's painters' guild.
+In the 16th century, Lviv became the main centre of painting in Ukrainian lands, and by the middle of the next century Orthodox artists achieved prominent positions in the city's painters' guild.
 Among notable icon painters of the area during that time was Ivan Rutkovych, whose art demonstrated a strong tendency to realism.

 Starting from the early 17th century, icon painting saw a revival in Central and Eastern Ukraine, supported both by the church and by the rising Cossack elite.
 The strict Byzantine style prevalent in icons of the previous era gave way to the more expressive style of Ukrainian Baroque.
 Some icons created in the Cossack Hetmanate depict not only religious figures, but also civic rulers such as hetmans, as well as members of their families.
 By the end of the 18th century icon gradually evolved into painting on biblical motives, as demonstrated in the works of Volodymyr Borovykovsky.
 A new revival of this art form in Ukraine took place in the early 20th century under the influence of the school of Mykhailo Boychuk, whose style influenced other painters, many of whom were active in the Ukrainian diaspora.